Tejas-00/StudyGenie/README.md

 ## 🔄 Workflow

 1. User selects preferences in the Streamlit UI (subject, level, learning style, etc.)
-2. User enters a question or quiz request
+2. User enters a question or quiz request.
-3. Streamlit sends the request to the FastAPI backend
+3. Streamlit sends the request to the FastAPI backend.
-4. Backend validates and forwards it to the AI engine
+4. Backend validates and forwards it to the AI engine.
-5. AI engine constructs a prompt and queries OpenAI via LangChain
+5. AI engine constructs a prompt and queries OpenAI via LangChain.
-6. Response is parsed and returned to the frontend
+6. Response is parsed and returned to the frontend.
-7. Personalized content is displayed to the user
+7. Personalized content is displayed to the user.

 ---